andreasvc/codingforhumanities/README.md

 In simple terms, an environment is like an isolated box in which to run a notebook safe from interference by other notebooks.
-Anaconda provides one default environment, called ‘root’, in which to get up and running quickly.
+Anaconda provides one default environment, called 'root', in which to get up and running quickly.

 In **Anaconda Navigator > Home** there is a card for Jupyter Notebook (not JupyterLab).
 Click on the 'Launch' button.